snow-star-1004/background_remove/readme.md

-Title: rembg
+#  Remove background from image
-desciption: remove background from image
+desciption: remove background from image using python